-There is a Lao Tzu quote that really resonates with me and I remind myself of it often:
+There is a quote that really resonates with this sentiment around anxiety

 If you are anxious you are living in the future.

 If you are at peace you are living in the present.”

 In the corporate culture there is a more linear path on where your career will go.
 You’re some variation of an associate, a manager, a senior manager, a director, all within your given industry.
 As an entrepreneur there’s an unknown path that can lead to more learnings than triumphs, or it can lead to everything you’ve ever wanted.